adamsilver/fdpb/03-book-a-flight.md

 }, this));
 ```

-This isn't the most elegant solution.
-Even worse, iOS 10 incorrectly triggers the blur event on the text box when the user hides the on-screen keyboard.
+Unfortunately, there's a problem with the blur event in iOS 10.
+In short, it incorrectly triggers the blur event on the text box when the user hides the on-screen keyboard.
 This stops users from accessing the menu altogether.
-Fortunately, there's another solution.
+There's another solution which we'll look at next.

 #### Listening To The Tab Key

-Instead of hiding the menu `onblur`, we can do so by listening for the when the user presses <kbd>Tab</kbd>.
+Instead of hiding the menu `onblur`, we can use the `keydown` event.
+Specifically, we can listen out for when the user presses the Tab key.

 ```JS
 this.textBox.on('keydown', $.proxy(function(e) {